ishaan26/config_files/README.md

 To see my i3 config, refer to this [reddit post](https://www.reddit.com/r/unixporn/comments/cwlk8i/i3gaps_a_blurry_rice/?utm_source=share&utm_medium=web2x)

-- PS: This is an old post when i was using manjaro but the config files now work with Ubuntu.
+- PS: This is an old post when I was using manjaro but the config files now work with Ubuntu.
 (I have not tested them on Manjaro)